-Operational loss amounts broken down by risk type %
+Operational loss amounts broken down by risk type

 Most of the loss events are events involving a limited financial effect.
-As shown in figure 8.1 and figure 8.2, 55% of the loss events in 2022 related to external fraud (2021: 63%), which in terms of amounts equal 30% in 2022 (2021: 54%).
+As shown in figure 8.1 and figure 8.2, 78% of the operational losses in 2023 related to external fraud (2022: 55%), which in terms of amounts equal 44% in 2023 (2022: 30%).
 External fraud includes payment card abuse and online banking fraud.
 The rest of the loss events relate to traditional banking operations.